ronpowers8/WatsonAutoSubs/README.md

 - Part 3 is executed in Windows.
 - IBM provides free-account holders up to 500 minutes per month of the speech-to-text service.
 Big thank you to IBM for being cool.
 - The original json_to_srt.py was grabbed from https://gist.github.com/tansautn and modified to be portable in a Windows environment.
 Thank you @tansautn for doing the heavy lifting!
+- Anywhere you see something in [brackets] you'll need to specify the information yourself

 # prerequisites:
 - ffmpeg, installed and accessible on system PATH